 Royal Palace is a set of buildings that serves as the royal residence of the King of Cambodia since the 1860s and still does to this day.
 There was a time during and after the reign of the Khmer Rouge that it did not serve as the royal residence.

-The palace and surrounding royal buildings are beautiful and built reflecting the culture It can be expensive to enter the palace at $10 per person.
-You do need to be covered that includes shoulders, back and knees must be covered.
+The palace and surrounding royal buildings are beautiful and built to reflect the culture It can be expensive to enter the palace at $10 per person.
+You do need to be covered that including your shoulders, back and knees must be covered.

 Wat Langka is a temple in Phnom Penh in Cambodia that was built in 1440.
 This temple is a famous historical site in Phenom Penh that has beautiful structures and a golden Buddha.
 This is one of the five pagodas in the city which got its name from its historic ties with monks from Sri Lanka.